Zensai Scanner User Guide

 Certificate view

-• Certificate PDF (inline preview and download link, if enabled)
+• Certificate PDF.
+Displays an inline PDF preview and download link, if enabled.

-• Controller message.
-A message from the organization, addressed to the Controller (the person verifying the certificate, who may be from another organization).
-Shown under the Information for Controller heading.
+• Information for Controller.
+A message from the organization, addressed to the controller; the person who is verifying the certificate, who may be from another organization.

 If you need to sign in

-Some organizations configure their scanner in Private mode.
-In this case, opening a direct user or certificate link will redirect you to a Microsoft sign-in page before the results are shown.
-Sign in with your organizational Microsoft account.
+Some organizations configure their Scanner in Private mode.
+In this case, opening a direct user or certificate link redirects you to a Microsoft sign-in page.
+Sign in with your organizational Microsoft account to see the results.

-Token-format links (the recommended format) bypass this requirement because the token itself serves as proof that an admin generated the link intentionally.
+Token format links bypass this requirement because the token itself serves as proof that an admin generated the link intentionally.

 Frequently asked questions